Fudgedotdotdot/Fudgedotdotdot.github.io/posts/phishing_infrastructure/phishing_infra.md

 #### Custom CA

 The diagram shows that we are using a custom CA for Evilginx.
 We do this to generate our own certs instead of letting Evilginx2 request them from LetsEncrypt, or use the `-developer` argument that will generate self-signed certs.
-While this argument seems to be the solution to generate certs, they are`ca.crt` `ca.key`only created when launching Evilginx, which is a problem when deploying our infrastructure as we won't have access to these keys to configure our redirector to trust Evilginx2's developer certs.
+While this argument seems to be the solution to generate self-signed certs, the `ca.crt` `ca.key` are only created when launching Evilginx, which is a problem when deploying our infrastructure as we won't have access to these keys to configure our redirector to trust Evilginx2's developer certs.

 Instead, we can create our own CA, generate certs for the domain and subdomains (as a wildcard) and install them as *@mrgretzky*'s tweet explains [https://x.com/mrgretzky/status/1763584080245887320?t=QXA0bqeBrNP4xn8RoA1jfw&s=31](https://x.com/mrgretzky/status/1763584080245887320?t=QXA0bqeBrNP4xn8RoA1jfw&s=31):
 ```